You don’t need a degree in fashion to understand why people from outside Japan have long admired Japanese labels.

 Established in 1997 by Masaaki Honma, mastermind Japan is a luxurious streetwear brand.

-Still to this date, mastermind Japan continues to hone in on using premium fabrics and designs that you haven’t seen before.
+To this day, mastermind Japan continues to use premium fabrics and intricate designs that you (almost certainly) haven’t seen before.

 Needles was launched by Japanese designer Keizo Shimizu in 1997.

 Although Needles is a Japanese label, it takes inspiration from vintage America and marries it with Shimizu’s unique creative lens.

 Some of the most popular items that they sell are the iconic Needles tracksuit and his button up shirts that take elements from Japanese fashion culture.